 The first official meeting of Pen and Brush was held in the Fifth Avenue Hotel on March 29, 1894.

-Under the presidency of accomplished writer and suffragist Grace Seton, eight years before women were granted the right to vote, the Pen and Brush became an established legal corporation: The Pen and Brush, Inc. The organization continued to flourish under the 30-year presidency of investigative journalist and writer Ida Tarbell.
-Members included Pulitzer Prize winning authors Marianne Moore, Margaret Widdemer, and Pearl Buck, who also received the Nobel Prize in Literature, and renowned visual artists Isabel Whitney, Malvina Hoffman, Clara Sipprell, and Jessie Tarbox Beals.
+Under the presidency of accomplished writer and suffragist Grace Seton, the Pen and Brush became - eight years before women were granted the right to vote - an established legal corporation: The Pen and Brush, Inc. The organization continued to flourish under the 30-year presidency of investigative journalist and writer Ida Tarbell.
+Members included Pulitzer Prize-winning authors Marianne Moore, Margaret Widdemer, and Pearl Buck, who also received the Nobel Prize in Literature; and renowned visual artists Isabel Whitney, Malvina Hoffman, Clara Sipprell, and Jessie Tarbox Beals.

 The purchase of the building on 10th Street in Manhattan marks the beginning of a period of stability for the organization’s programming.
 For 29 years before this, various locations had to be rented for all Pen and Brush activities, including meetings and exhibitions.
 The image shown here of the building shortly after its purchase was taken - fittingly - by Jessie Tarbox Beals, the first published female photojournalist in the United States.

 The celebratory burning of the mortgage was a powerful moment in the organization’s history, and a visual representation of its commitment to utilizing its assets to further its cause.
 The catalog commemorating this event includes a list of the writers of The Pen and Brush, Inc.